kubeflow/community/proposals/wgs/wg-lifecycle.md

 ## [Retirement]
 (merging or disbandment)
 Sometimes it might be necessary to sunset a SIG or Working Group.
 SIGs/WGs may also merge with an existing SIG/WG if deemed appropriate, and would save project overhead in the long run.
-SIGs in particular are more ephemeral than WGs, so this process should be followed when the SIG has accomplished it's mission.
+SIGs in particular are more ephemeral than WGs, so this process should be followed when the SIG has accomplished its mission.

 ### Prerequisites for WG Retirement
 - [ ] Have completed the mission of the WG or have another reason as outlined in [wg-governance.md]